Picenum: Culture

 Excavations in Picenum have given much insight into the region during the Iron Age.
-Excavated tombs in Novilara of the Molaroni and Servici cemeteries show that the Piceni laid bodies in the ground wrapped in garments they had worn in life.
+Excavated tombs from the Molaroni and Servici cemeteries at the Novilara necropolis show that the Piceni laid bodies in the ground wrapped in garments they had worn in life.

 Warriors were buried with a helmet, weapons and vessels for food and drinks.
 Buried beads, bone, fibulae and amber seem to demonstrate that there was an active trade in the ninth and perhaps tenth centuries on the Adriatic coast, especially in the fields of amber and beads of glass paste.
 In women’s graves there is a large abundance of ornaments made of bronze and iron.

 Origins of these items may also show that the Piceni may have looked to the south and east for development.

 The warrior tombs seem to show that the Piceni were a war-like people.
 Every man’s grave contained more or less a complete outfit of a warrior, with the most frequent weapon being a spear.
 Piceni swords appear to be imported from the Balkans.